 - Dedicate one upper cabinet to the small items currently living on top of the machines

-- Paint those oak cabinets they’re not broken, but a fresh color makes the single biggest visual difference this room can get
+- Paint those oak cabinets, a fresh color makes the single biggest visual difference this room can get

 12. DIY Green Cube Shelving with Butcher Block Counter and Farmhouse Sign